 The Office of Residence Life at Saint Joseph’s University strives to provide secure, academically focused housing which fosters a community of civility and respect and supports a positive living-learning environment consistent with Ignatian ideals.

 Student Disability Services

-The Office of Student Disability Services (SDS) consists of a Director, a Disability Support Specialist, and an Administrative Assistant who is shared among the four departments comprising the Success Center.
+The Office of Student Disability Services (SDS) consists of a Director and Disability Support Specialist.

 Student Health Center